dmuhabbatov/SalaryPrediction/README.md

 Removed the JobId feature as it is has unique Id for individuals and then transformed the categorical variables into dummy variables.
 Performed one_hot_encoding on both train and test sets.

-Tried three different models, used 5-fold cross validation and measured MSE as evaluation metric.
+Tried three different models, applied 5-fold cross validation and measured MSE as evaluation metric.

 *	**Linear Regression**
 *	**Gradient Boosting**